linz/topo-processor/README.md

 The global user configuration is defined by environment variables, example environment variables are found in the `.env` file.

-### Requirements ro run Topo Processor using AWS Batch:
+### Requirements to run Topo Processor using AWS Batch:

 #### Software